itsanji/sesame-4-wifi/web-api/README.md

     ```

 3. **Get Device Credentials**:

     - Scan your SESAME device QR code using: [SESAME QR Reader](https://sesame-qr-reader.vercel.app/)
     - Extract the BLE UUID, Secret Key, and Public Key
     - Set these in your `.env` file

+4. **Environment Variables**:
+    - The application automatically loads variables from `.env` file
+    - No need to manually source or export environment variables
+    - Variables are loaded when the application starts

 ## Configuration